jetstream-org/JetStreamWWW/README.md

 A webb based flight application with an intractive world map and geolocation support.
 The application's main goal is to serve individer with thier bookning flight in a very easy way all in one platform.
-Java support javaFX as a tool that build desktop, mobile and other platform application.
-Therefore we used this powerful tool to build our ui design for the application part.
 The webbapplication builed with javascript and nodejs.

 <h1>Sample:</h1>
 <p>